mc776/HideousDestructor/hd_manual.md

   * Hit Alt.
 Reload to set the HERP's home angle to the current angle.
   * Hold Firemode to directly control the HERP.
 Fire shoots the gun.

-  If it breaks, unload the battery, then hold fire and tap reload to try to repair it.
+  If it breaks, unload the battery, then hold fire and mash reload to try to repair it.

   In a pinch, the H.E.R.P. can be fired as a crude personal defence automated weapon.